giantswarm/docs/src/content/getting-started/provision-your-first-workload-cluster/_index.md

 At this point, you are logged in to the workload cluster, with full access.
 Try `kubectl get pod -A`, for example, to take a look into the cluster.

-Some of the custom resource definitions (CRDs) available in the management cluster are not available in the WC because those concepts do not exist in workload clusters.
-For instance, if we try to get the organizations, we get an error, because they are a concept that makes sense in the MC but not in the WC:
+Some of the [custom resource definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) available in the management cluster aren't available in the WC because those concepts don't exist in workload clusters.
+For instance, if we try to get the organizations, we get an error, because they're a concept that makes sense in the MC but not in the WC:

 ```text
 $ kubectl get orgs
 error: the server doesn't have a resource type "organizations"
 ```

-The WCs are where the "actual" work happens, i.e. where Giant Swarm-supported managed apps and your business applications are deployed.
+The workload clusters are where the "actual" work happens, where Giant Swarm-supported managed apps and your business applications are deployed.
 The easiest way to check whether an application is running is `kubectl get pods -A | grep APPLICATION_NAME`, for instance: `kubectl get pods -A | grep kong`.

 ## Step 6: Template and deploy managed apps

 In addition to workload clusters, you can also template applications.
 Apps belong to catalogs.
-While you can define your own catalogs, we already provide two: `giantswarm` (_Giant Swarm Catalog_) contains applications that we know how to manage; `giantswarm-playground` (_Playground_) contains applications that we have integrated but are not managed by us.
+While you can define your own catalogs, we already provide two: `giantswarm` (_Giant Swarm Catalog_) contains applications that we know how to manage; `giantswarm-playground` (_Playground_) contains applications that we have integrated but aren't managed by us.
 Other catalogs such as the _Giant Swarm Cluster Catalog_ are used for templating of clusters (which you did above).

 You can easily surf catalogs from the _Apps_ section in the Web UI: